NCAS-CMS/cfdm/docs/source/index.rst

 Implementation
 --------------

-The :ref:`cfdm <class_extended>` library implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
+The cfdm package implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
 It is, however, not strict about CF compliance so that partially conformant datasets may be modified in memory, as well as ingested from existing datasets and written to new datasets.

-The :ref:`cfdm <class_extended>` package can
+The cfdm package can

-* read netCDF datasets into field constructs,
+* read field constructs from netCDF datasets,

 * create new field constructs in memory,